 Orgreave: the last battle of a lost class war

-Ed Miliband’s call for an inquiry on the 30th anniversary is a useless stunt.
+The call for an inquiry is a useless stunt.

 The unhealthy obsession with demanding an official inquiry into every aspect of Britain’s past has now spread to the miners’ strike of 1984-5.
 Labour leader Ed Miliband is suddenly calling for an inquiry into allegations (which everybody with a brain cell already knows to be true) of police brutality and malpractice around the Battle of Orgreave, which took place 30 years ago today.